-1) Any vegetarians and lefties should be aware of some Moroccan etiquette before stepping down off the plane.
-It is considered rude to refuse meat should it be offered – the solution is to state beforehand you don’t eat meat, and it also thought that eating finger food with your left hand is rude too!
+1) Any vegetarians and lefties should be aware of some Moroccan etiquette before stepping down from the plane.
+It is considered rude to refuse meat should it be offered; the solution is to state beforehand you don’t eat meat, and it also thought that eating finger food with your left hand is rude too!

 3) The vast markets of Marrakesh, known as souks, are world famous.
 The biggest and most popular is called Jemaa el Fna, which translates loosely to ‘congregation of the dead.’
 You can get food, drink there and see all sorts of entertainment including snake charmers.

 4) Morocco is believed to have been inhabited since the Palaeolithic era in prehistoric times, about 90,000 years ago.
 There is much historical evidence to support this around the country, which has shown the area was occupied by Romans, Visigoths, Vandals and Byzantines.
 Until 1956, Morocco was a protectorate of France and Spain before gaining independence.

 5) Regarding cuisine, Morocco has a diverse range of traditional dishes thanks to influences from Europe, the Mediterranean and its Berber routes.
 One of the most well-known dishes is couscous and a local favourite is a tagine, named after the earthenware pot it is cooked in.
 You can even buy sheep’s head to eat in the souks, though there is never any pork on the menu due to the many Muslims who live in the country and the most common meat you will come across is chicken.